lele-561/pet-hospital-back-manage/README.md

-# pm-analysis: front-end
+# pet-hospital-back-manage: front-end

 ## Introduction
-A thesis managing project, based on gauss database.
 The front end is developed using _vue 2.0_.

 ## Config
 ### cross-domain